The 2026 ALTBALL Raised the Roof and Thousands of Dollars for Doorways

 It was a night where you just had to be there.
 But there was room for only so many devotees of the alt.

 "ALTBALL was always meant to be a platform; a space for our community to show what we're capable of when we come together.
 And every year, we blow past what any of us imagined.
 The designers, the performers, the countless volunteers, the people from all walks of life who show up and show out for a cause—they're what made tonight what it was.
 Three years in, it's clear we can go bigger.
-And we will."
+And we will," said ALTBALL organizer Chris Lintz.

 The ALTBALL may have outgrown the limited confines of the Sovereign.
-They literally raised the roof off the motha’, and just may need a bigger boat.
-No roof may be big enough to hold all the talent it continues to corral.
+For DOORWAYS, the annual event literally raised the roof off the motha’!
+And as Chris alluded to, the ALTBALL Class of 2027 may need a bigger “boat.”
+No roof, no arena, no building may be big enough to hold all the talent it continues to drew.
 The ALTBALL is, in a word, EXPLOSIVE.

 For more information, visit altball.org or follow @altball.stl on Instagram.